john-wigg/best-data-practices/README.md

 For small projects, a fully fleshed out data inventory may not be necessary.
 Instead, a spreadsheet or a readme file explaining your data structure may suffice.
 Larger projects, however, may use databases for their inventories.

-Compiling the metadata for your data inventory can be done in different ways depending on the size and/or organization of your project: You can delegate the responsibility of adding metadata to the creators or owners of each dataset, conduct surveys and interviews with them, or create an automated process that prompts data creators to add their own metadata.
+Compiling the metadata for your data inventory can be done in different ways depending on the size and/or organisation of your project: You can delegate the responsibility of adding metadata to the creators or owners of each dataset, conduct surveys and interviews with them, or create an automated process that prompts data creators to add their own metadata.
 Make sure to adhere to any [metadata standards](#metadata-standards) you are using.
 Also, be careful about the information you are sharing publicly and follow privacy guidelines. [[2]](#cite-beale-inventory)

 <a id="cite-hopkins-inventory"></a>[1] John Hopkins University - Center for Government Excellence <https://labs.centerforgov.org/data-governance/data-inventory/><br>
 <a id="cite-beale-inventory"></a>[2] T. Beale et al.: How to create a data inventory <https://doi.org/10.21955/gatesopenres.1114885.1>